tiuweehan/CVWO/README.md

-# React-Rails-Installation-Guide
+# React on Rails Installation Guide
-Installing React on Rails 6 for CVWO 19/20 winter assignment.
+Guide for installing React on Rails v6.0.0 for the CVWO 2019/2020 winter assignment.

 ## Introduction